DaniloMarchesani/DaniloMarchesani/README.md

 ## :technologist: About me
-I'm a Software Engineer with 3 years of experience, specializing in React and Node.js.
+I'm a Software Engineer with 3 years of experience, searching always for something new and fun to learn.
 I have a solid foundation in OOP, design patterns, HTML/CSS, Tailwind CSS, JavaScript/TypeScript, React JS, Node JS/Express, Java, Spring Boot, and relational databases.

 I've worked on various projects, including developing and deploying applications and handling bug fixes.
-My experience also includes working in international teams, contributing to diverse projects primarily using React technology.
+My experience also includes working in international teams, contributing to diverse projects improving  performance and usability of the product.

-I possess strong problem-solving and teamwork skills and have self-studied additional frontend technologies like Styled Components, state management systems, and SSR development with Next.js.
+I possess problem-solving and teamwork skills and have self-studied additional frontend technologies like Styled Components, state management systems, and SSR development with Next.js.

 ## 🛠 Tech Stack and Tools